-The 2014 Community Health Needs Assessment identified food insecurity as one of the top social/economic needs in the region’s Community Health Improvement Plan (CHIP).
+The 2014 Community Health Needs Assessment identified food insecurity as one of the top social and economic needs in the Columbia River Gorge region’s Community Health Improvement Plan (CHIP).

-The Columbia Gorge Health Council (Coordinated Care Organization) and One Community Health, (the region’s Federally Qualified Health Center) conducted a survey in 2015 specific to food insecurity.
-With more than 2,000 responses from throughout the region, this survey demonstrated that 1 in 3 residents worry about running out of food, and 1 in 5 miss meals.
+The Columbia Gorge Health Council (Coordinated Care Organization) and One Community Health, (the region’s federally qualified health center) conducted a survey in 2015 specific to food insecurity.
+With more than 2,000 responses from throughout the region, this survey demonstrated that one in three residents worry about running out of food, and one in five miss meals.

-A Coalition of more than 20 participating organizations was created.
-It represents a significant step forward towards reducing hunger and increasing access to fresh and healthy food in the Columbia Gorge.
-The Project Team’s work evolved into focusing on gaps that address two interwoven yet distinct challenges: food insecurity, or ‘getting food to people experiencing hunger,’ and improving the whole regional food system of the Columbia Gorge.
-The Project Team identified an extensive list of gaps in the food system and winnowed the list down to those Coalition members wished to prioritize.
+A coalition of more than 20 participating organizations was created.
+It represents a significant step towards reducing hunger and increasing access to fresh and healthy food in the Columbia Gorge.
+The project team’s work evolved into focusing on gaps that address two interwoven yet distinct challenges: food insecurity, or getting food to people experiencing hunger, and improving the whole regional food system of the Columbia Gorge.
+The project team identified an extensive list of gaps in the food system and winnowed the list down to those that coalition members wished to prioritize.

-The Coalition committed to working together through the Workgroup Structure.
-Gorge Grown Food Network successfully secured grant funding for a half time Coalition Program Manager position.
-Liz Oberhausen, formerly of Oregon Solutions, was hired.
-Now that the Oregon Solutions phase has ended, she will be the lead staff person for the Coalition.
+The coalition committed to working together through the work group structure.
+Gorge Grown Food Network successfully secured grant funding for a half-time coalition program manager position.
+Liz Oberhausen was hired.
+Now that the Oregon Solutions phase has ended, she will be the lead staff person for the coalition.

 • Collaboration between tribal members, the Department of Human Services and the Oregon Food Bank led to the beginning of monthly deliveries of produce and food to Celilo Village.

-• Emerging Partnership between Gorge Grown Food Network and Azure Standard.
+• A partnership is emerging between Gorge Grown Food Network and Azure Standard.
 Azure is excited about shifting some of their national focus more locally.

 • Co-convener Ken Bailey and Orchard View Farms donated 14,000 pounds of cherries a week to the Oregon Food Bank and other food distributors.

-• Potential partnership is emerging between Oregon Food Bank and Community Harvest Cooperative Grocery.
+• A potential partnership is emerging between Oregon Food Bank and Community Harvest Cooperative Grocery.

-• Project Management (.5 FTE) is in place to continue to staff the Coalition’s work.
+• Project Management is in place to continue to staff the coalition’s work.